sylphenix/sff/README.md

 ### Install from source
 For Linux users, ensure that `gcc` and `make` are already installed on your system.

-1. Install dependencies.
+1. Run the following command to install dependencies.
 (Linux only)
 - Debian/Ubuntu:
    ```
    sudo apt install libncurses-dev